-What are the symptoms of thrush?
+What are the symptoms of thrush and yeast infections?

 Vaginal thrush can show symptoms such as itchiness, soreness, an odourless white discharge.
 Penile thrush can include soreness, redness, discharge, tightening of the foreskin.
-Men however do not always display any symptoms when they have thrush.
+Men however, do not always display any symptoms when they have thrush.
 If your partner has thrush it is recommended you consult with your doctor.

 Before taking fluconazole make sure your doctor or pharmacist knows:

 If you suffer with kidney or liver problems.